cjsauer/genetic-sandbox/docs.md

 <a name="DefaultPlantRenderer"></a>

 ## DefaultPlantRenderer
-Renders plants for tiles that contain a vegetation component
+Renders plants for all tiles that contain a plant component

 **Kind**: global class